 The OGA has two distinct types of financial criterion: Financial Viability and Financial Capacity.
 Financial Viability refers to a company’s ability to remain solvent while Financial Capacity refers to a company’s ability to meet known and specific costs.

-The OGA’s financial guidance can be found here.
-The measures described in the OGA’s financial guidance are solely for the purpose of establishing whether Licensees have the viability and capacity to undertake the obligations of their Licence.
+Here you can find the OGA’s financial guidance.
+The measures described in the OGA’s financial guidance are solely for the purpose of establishing whether licensees have the viability and capacity to undertake the obligations of their licence.
 These measures should not be assumed to meet the needs of third parties who have an interest in a licensee’s financial capability.